leaningtech/labs/sites/labs/src/content/showcase/devhub.md

 ## What is DevHub?

 DevHub is a multi-repository developer workspace that allows developers to group multiple GitHub repositories into a single workspace, browse files, run projects safely in the browser, and perform AI-powered codebase analysis.
+The DevHub team was composed of Yusuf Demir, Naidan Salvador, and Ilan Ramirez.

 The project was awarded **1st Place** and the **Software Security Award** at the 2026 AI in the Box Hackathon.